10yard/dkafe/dkwolf/readme.txt

 *****************
 ** Raspberry Pi**
 *****************
-Build to Raspberry Pi Model 4B:
+Compiling on Raspberry Pi 4:

 Use Raspberry Pi Imager to write "Raspberry Pi Desktop" to an SD card and boot it up.
 Recommand to change the desktop resolution to 640x480